AchoArnold/discount-for-student-dev/README.md

 * [InterServer](https://www.interserver.net/webhosting/student-webhosting.html/) [FREE] - Standard Web Hosting Package for Free for the first year for students.

+* [Fleek](https://fleek.co/) [FREE] - Build modern sites and apps on the Open Web and its protocols seamlessly free for, unlimited websites and 50 GB/month bandwidth.

 ## Design and Photo Editing